Home

 • Don't hang or lean on a person's wheelchair because it is part of that person's personal body space.

-• If conversation lasts more than a few minutes, use wheelchair etiquette and consider sitting down or kneeling to get yourself on the same level.
+• If conversation lasts more than a few minutes, consider sitting down or kneeling to get yourself on the same level.

 • Don't patronize the person by patting them on the head.